Somos Más Americanos

 "Somos Más Americanos" is a Norteño song performed by the Mexican and Californian group Los Tigres del Norte.
 Released in 2001, the song first appeared on the album Uniendo Fronteras.
-With lyrics told from the perspective of an undocumented alien in the United States, living in lands previously part of Mexico, the song has become an immigrant anthem and was included by Rolling Stone on its 2025 list of "The 250 Greatest Songs of the 21st Century So Far".
+With lyrics told from the perspective of an undocumented immigrant in the United States, living in lands previously part of Mexico, the song has become an immigrant anthem and was included by Rolling Stone on its 2025 list of "The 250 Greatest Songs of the 21st Century So Far".